mgismissing/Zink/README.md

 Zink is a programming language that simplifies scripting with many tweaks and additions.

 ## Why Zink and not other languages?
-One of the problems developers face when writing in other languages is that it can sometimes be very complex to write simple expressions, like for example iterating through a list while also getting the current item's position in that list in Python, which uses the `enumerate` function.
+One of the problems developers face when writing in other languages is that it can sometimes be very complex to write simple expressions, like for example iterating through a list while also getting the current item's position in that list in Python, which uses the `enumerate` function, or simply the verbosity of class definitions.

 Zink simplifies these kinds of operations by letting the developer write shorter code and still converting it to the correct functions.